 Computer Sciences Tracks

-The VU boasts a strong international environment; their goal is to have one in four students in their English-taught programs be an international student.
+The VU boasts a strong international environment; its goal is to have one in four students in its English-taught programs be an international student.

 Course-related excursions are academic trips associated with courses.
 They are organized to complement IES Abroad courses and contribute to a general knowledge of Amsterdam culture and society.
 Participation is based on course registration.